run-ai/docs/docs/developer/researcher-rest-api/rest-list.md

 ```

-* `status` may have the values: "Pending", "Running", "Succeeded", "Failed" or "Unknown".
+* `status` will have the values: "Pending", "Running", "Succeeded", "Failed" or "Unknown".
-* `type` may have the values: "Train" or "Interactive".
+* `type` will have the values: "Train" or "Interactive".
 * `'createdAt` shows the creation time is in a UNIX timestamp format (in milliseconds).
 * `nodes` shows the one or more nodes on which the job is running.